(If you do need more information, contact Diane Faulkner at firstname.lastname@example.org or call 707-525-0143 ext. 115)

 Do I pay the driver every day?

-No. Each month we will send you a statement of the number of meals we delivered to you the previous month.
+No. Each month we will send you a notification of the number of meals we delivered to you the previous month.
 There will be a return envelope with that statement.
-Just put whatever donation you can afford in the envelope and mail it back to us rather than giving it to your driver.
+Just put a donation you can afford in the envelope and mail it back to:

 What if I can’t afford to send you any donation for my meal?

 We will continue to deliver meals to you.
-Our program is not based on ability to donate for the meals; it is based on the need for balanced, fresh meals to help keep our clients independent and healthy.
+Our program is not based on ability to donate for the meals; it is based on your need for balanced meals that help to keep you independent and healthy.

 How many days a week can I get meals?

 We can deliver one meal per day per person Monday through Friday.
-Some of our clients receive meals all five days; some need meals only three days a week.
+Some of our clients receive meals all five days; some need meals only two or three days a week.
 The meals are delivered in the middle of the day.
-With our Friday meal delivery, we can also deliver fresh meals for the weekend.
-These can be reheated in a microwave or conventional oven.
+With our Friday meal delivery, we can also deliver frozen meals for the weekend.
+These meals can be reheated in a microwave or conventional oven.

 What kind of food do you serve?